Leo Tolstoy wrote, “Happy families are all alike; every unhappy family is unhappy in its own way.”

 - Is this relationship good for me, and am I growing in ways I want to grow?

-- Am I developing habits that make my most beautiful goals and dreams, the ones I hold true to my heart, less likely to be realized?
+- Am I developing habits that make my most beautiful goals and dreams, the ones I hold true to my heart, less or more likely to be realized?

 BONUS QUESTION: Would I want someone I truly loved and cared for to live inside a relationship like mine?

-Maintaining a healthy, happy relationship is serious business.
-Your thoughts, words, and deeds create your happy relationship.
+Maintaining a healthy, happy relationship starts with thoughts, words, and deeds.